Conditional expressions for plugins

 Debugging

-When Kong Gateway is running with debug logging enabled, a log line is emitted for each condition evaluation, showing the plugin name, plugin ID, the expression, and the result:
+When Kong Gateway is running with debug logging enabled, a log line is emitted for each condition evaluation.

 FAQs

-Yes, conditions can be used in global plugins that are not scoped to a Route, Service, Consumer, or Consumer Group.
+Yes, conditions can be used on global plugins that are not scoped to a Route, Service, Consumer, or Consumer Group.

-Routes with expression router conditions should be used instead of per-plugin conditionals wherever practical, since Route expressions will be more performant than plugin conditions.
+Routes with expression router conditions should be used instead of per-plugin conditions, since Route expressions are more performant than plugin conditions.
 This is because:

 • The init phase of plugins on excluded Routes won’t execute.

-• The plugin conditional won’t need to be evaluated.
+• The plugin condition won’t need to be evaluated.

-While the conditional expression language doesn’t support this explicitly, you could use a plugin such as Datakit or Pre-Function to parse the body, extract the value required, and put the value in a variable in the request context.
-The conditional expression for the plugin can then be set based on that variable.
+No, the condition expression language doesn’t support this explicitly.
+As an alternative, you can use a plugin such as Datakit or Pre-Function to parse the body, extract the required value, and store it in kong.ctx.shared.
+The plugin condition can then reference that kong.ctx.shared key.

 Help us make these docs great!